ATECoder/vba.iot.tcp/src/core/readme.md

 Testing information is included in the [Testing] document.

+## [User-Defined Type Not Defined error]

+Occasionally, this error message displays when compiling this project.
+Importing all code files did not resolve this issue per the above link.

 # Feedback

 [cc.isr.Core] is released as open source under the MIT license.